 This review looked at how artificial selection affects broiler chickens’ feed efficiency.
 It found that while growth and feed use have improved, many factors play a role.
 These include Broiler Feed Efficiency, Genetics, Nutrition, and the environment.

-For the future, research and innovation are key for the poultry industry.
+In the future, research and innovation will be key for the poultry industry.
 They aim to boost Broiler Feed Efficiency and lessen environmental harm.
-By studying how Genetics and Nutrition interact, the industry can create more efficient and green broiler systems.
+The industry can create more efficient and green boiler systems by studying how Genetics and Nutrition interact.
 This will help meet the world’s increasing demand for quality poultry.